-- 1. There may be times when one or more hospitals or free-standing emergency departments are unable to receive patients; either in general or those with a specific clinical condition - 2.
-When an emergency department(s) issues such requests and unless directed otherwise, the following protocol shall be followed: - A. The Trauma Triage Protocol will remain in place for Priority-1 and Priority-2 Trauma patients - B. Priority-1 Medical patients will always be transported to the closest facility within with requested healthcare system if needed for emergent intervention (e.g. airway) regardless of the request issued by the Emergency Department - C. Pritority-1 Medical, Priority-2 Medical and all Priority-3 patients will be transported to an alternate destination - i.
-If an alternate receiving facility is recommended by the emergency department issuing the diversion request, that information will be provided to the patient - The patient will have the option to select the recommended facility or choose another facility based on their preference - ii.
-Patients not having a preference will be transported to the closest facility - Regardless of a possible change in healthcare system - iii.
-Patients adamantly insisting on transport to the facility that has issued a request not to receive patients will be transported to that facility - This must be clearly communicated with the facility - iv.
-Only Medical Control at the final receiving facility, not the original requested facility, should be contacted
+- 1. There may be times when one or more hospitals or freestanding emergency departments are unable to receive patients; either in general or those with a specific clinical condition and request to be on diversion as an EMS destination - 2.
+When an emergency department(s) issues such requests and unless directed otherwise, personnel will utilize the following guidelines: - A. Trauma Triage Protocol will remain in place for Priority-1 and Priority-2 Trauma patients - B. Priority-1 Medical patients will always be transported to the closest facility within with requested healthcare system if needed for emergent intervention (e.g. airway) regardless of the request issued by the Emergency Department - C. Pritority-1 Medical, Priority-2 Medical and all Priority-3 patients will be transported to an alternate destination - D. Priority-1 and Priority-2 Pediatric Medical patients will only be transported to a children's emergency department - E. If the emergency department requesting the diversion status offers an alternate receiving facility, that information will be provided to the patient - i.
+The patient has the option to select the recommended facility or choose another facility based on their preference - ii.
+Patients not having a preference will be transported to the closest facility - This will occur regardless of possible change in healthcare system - F. Patients adamantly insisting on transport to a facility that has issued a diversion request will be transported to that facility regardless of the facility request - i.
+This must be clearly communicated with the facility - 3.
+Only Medical Control at the final receiving facility should be contacted